 Tips for your bathroom remodeling in Salem, OR

-Small changes for simple bathroom remodels
+Small changes for a simple bathroom remodel

 Metallic elements, such as your faucet, can be cool or warm, too.
-Bronze, brass, copper and other shades are warm.
+Bronze, brass, copper, and other shades are warm.
 Aluminum, stainless steel, nickel, and titanium are cool.

 Lighting for the mood

 Direct lighting makes it easier to see what you’re doing.
 Examples include rows of lights around a mirror to help with makeup application or spotlights that you can direct to any angle.
 Indirect lighting allows you to see within a room, but it’s softer and has a gentler overall effect.
 Recessed fixtures tend to diffuse light for a more peaceful appearance.

 If you don’t already have multiple types of lighting installed, why not have your contractor set you up for both indirect and direct lighting?
 You can install numerous fixtures, each on individual switches.
 Doing this allows you to turn on just the lights you need to see, or to get more direct lighting for when you’re shaving, combing your hair or putting on makeup in the morning.

 When you’re planning an aesthetic remodel, it’s still an excellent idea to consider any accessibility needs.
 Are you getting older?
 Does anyone who lives in or visits your home have mobility issues?
 Sometimes you can solve these with just a few metal grab bars to prevent slips.
 Has your family grown since you moved into the house?
 If so, you might need additional storage space for towels or bathrobes.

 Sometimes you don’t know what you want.
 In that case, it’s handy to add a design professional to your team.
 Just as skilled an artist as any painter or sculptor, your designer can help you in many different ways:

 - Ideas: Professionals are up to date on the current design trends.
 You can catch up on what’s current, or go for something more original than what your neighbors are doing.